rtauziac/vTuberry/readme.md

 ## What’s next?

-I plan to add a few more features, the most important being make it run within OBS browser.

-As for the rest of the features _(in no particular order)_:
+I plan to add a few more features, here are some of them _(in no particular order)_:

 - Import images from the settings,
 - Adjust mic levels and response curve,